Skip to Main Content

 2. Achieve the desired return while assuming only moderate risk.

-For the fiscal year ending June 30, despite the loss of 3.4 percent, our long-term performance has allowed us to continue to meet funding obligations to the university and beat all relevant benchmarks.
+For the fiscal year which ended June 30, 2023, MSU returned 6.9%, and the long-term performance has allowed us to continue to meet funding obligations to the university.

 Common Investment Fund (CIF) Average Annual Returns as of June 30, 2022